CNK2100/SCION-SBOM-DEV/README.md

 ### Troubleshooting

-Optional: You may clean the previous installation if you encourter some errors during installation.
+Optional: If you encouter errors during installation; you may clean the previous installation.
 ```
 make clean
 bazel clean
-## Not recommanded : remove entire Bazel directory
+## Not recommanded!!! : remove entire Bazel directory
 rm -rf ~/.cache/bazel
 ```